kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 The [clusterawsadm] command line utility assists with identity and access management (IAM) for [Cluster API Provider AWS][capa].

+> The AWS provider additionaly allows you to create EKS based clusters.
+If you don't plan to use EKS then please see the [disabling EKS documentation](https://cluster-api-aws.sigs.k8s.io/topics/eks/disabling.html) before proceeding.

 ```bash
 export AWS_REGION=us-east-1 # This is used to help encode your environment variables
 export AWS_ACCESS_KEY_ID=<your-access-key>